Additional Military Layers (AML)

 NATO officially defines it as a unified range of digital geospatial data products designed to satisfy the totality of NATO nonnavigational maritime defense requirements.

 A chart is a geographic representation of features and attributes for marine navigation that can be in print or electronic form.
-Charts can show natural hazards such as water depths and currents; man-made hazards; and navigational aids such as marinas, bridges, and man-made lights.
+Charts can show natural hazards such as water depths and currents; synthetic hazards; and navigational aids such as marinas, bridges, and man-made lights.

 The compilation scale reflects the scale at which the geospatial data was originally collected.
 Scale is the relationship between distance on a chart and distance in the real world.
 Chart scale is typically expressed as a representative fraction or ratio (1/1,000 or 1:1,000).
 The value expresses that 1 unit of measure equals 1,000 of the same units on the actual surface of the earth.
 With this in mind, real-world phenomena can be depicted proportionally smaller but accurately.
 When compiling data, the scale used to represent real-world features must be consistent to ensure their spatial distribution is preserved.